NZES Award for Best Publication in the New Zealand Journal of Ecology by a New Researcher

-- Either currently be a student or have graduated within the last three years (for this year’s award the applicant must have graduated after 30 June 2019), and be at the start of their research career (or otherwise at the discretion of the Scientific Editor in agreement with the Awards Convenor).
+- either currently be a student or have graduated within the last three years (for the 2024 award the applicant must have graduated after 30 June 2021), and be at the start of their research career (or otherwise at the discretion of the Editor-in-Chief in agreement with the Awards Convenor);

 Selection